 On September 15, 2014, the United States District Court for the Eastern District of Texas issued an order regarding the putative securities class action entitled Local 731 I.B. of T. Excavators and Pavers Pension Trust Fund v.
 Diodes, Inc., Civil Action No. 6:13- cv-00247 (E.D.
 Tex. filed Mar.
 15, 2013) (the "Class Action"), granting defendants' motion to dismiss the Class Action with prejudice.
 On October 13, 2014, plaintiffs filed a notice of appeal to the order dismissing the Class Action to the United States Court of Appeals for the Fifth Circuit.
 The appeal is fully briefed.
-The Court has not yet set a date for argument.
+The Court has set oral argument for September 3, 2015.